MicrosoftDocs/security/ransomware/protect-against-ransomware-phase3.md

 - msftsolution-ransomware
 ms.custom: cxdef-zt-ransomware
 description: How to stop ransomware by making it hard for a cybercriminal to get into your environment.
-Use ransomware prevention to reduce your risks.
+Use ransomware prevention to reduce your risks. ms.date: 02/22/2024
 ---

-# Protect against ransomware step 3: Make it hard for ransomware cybercriminals to get in
+# Protect against ransomware step 3: Make it hard for ransomware cybercriminals to get into your organization

 In this phase, you make the attackers work a lot harder to get into your on-premises or cloud systems by gradually removing the risks at the points of entry.